Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Asymptotic Behaviour of PARS

 \item $\seq{\mm}$ \textbf{converges to} ${\beta}\in \DST{\Term{\A}}$

 \end{enumerate} We call $\beta$ a \textbf{limit distribution} (on normal forms) of $\mm$, and $p$ a \textbf{limit probability} (to reach a normal form) of $\mm$.
-We write $\mm\tolim \beta $ (resp. $\mm\tolimp p $) if $\mm$ has a sequence which converges to $\beta$ (resp. converges with probability $p$).
-We define $\Lim(\mm):=\{\beta ~\mid~ \mm\tolim \beta\}$ the set of limit distributions, and $\pLim(\mm):=\{p ~\mid~ \mm\tolimp p\}$. \end{Def} Note that $p$ is a scalar, while $\beta$ is a function, which describes a distribution over the normal forms: \begin{enumerate} \item is a quantitative version of a boolean (yes/no) property: to reach a normal form.
+We write $\mm\tolim \beta $ (resp. $\mm\tolimp p $) if $\mm$ has a sequence which converges to $\beta$ (resp.\ converges with probability $p$).
+We define $\Lim(\mm):=\{\beta ~\mid~ \mm\tolim \beta\}$ the set of limit distributions, and $\pLim(\mm):=\{p ~\mid~ \mm\tolimp p\}$. \end{defi} Note that in the definition above, $p$ (item 1.) is a scalar, while $\beta$ (item 2.) is subdistribution over normal forms.
+The former is a quantitative version of a boolean (yes/no) property, to reach a normal form.
+The latter, is a quantitative (more precisely, \emph{probabilistic}) version of ``which normal form is reached.''